careerbuilder.co.uk

 Think good of others and they will become good.
 Seek the best in your colleagues and refrain from discussing them with others in the workplace.

-salary with your colleagues.
+Don't discuss your salary with your colleagues.

 Refrain form critique, rather seek solutions.

-lie or steal anything in the office.
+Never lie or steal anything in the office.

 Don't misuse company equipment, stationary, and time.